johnycordeiro/DRIPPS/README.md

 ## Download and Installation

 The DRIPPS interface is a project developed in Java language, thus being *platform agnostic*.
 However, some platform nuances must be regarded as it uses the JavaFX library.
+Specially on the MacOs machines, some security concerns must be overcome by explicitly trusting the application being installed.

-Therefore, specific installations are provided below.
+Specific installations files are provided below.

 ### Windows Platform

-For the Windows platform ....
+For the Windows platform, you may download and install the following [DRIPPS-1.0.msi](#https://drive.google.com/file/d/1-wfwJ6snQF2lm5x9HzFPwtXep5jbB-e3/view?usp=drive_link) file.

+### MacOs X Platform

+For the MacOs platform, you may download and install the following [DRIPPS-1.0.dmg](#https://drive.google.com/file/d/1-tY9FT9j7XE31ZkHfN95EYJV4JG1_ZB7/view?usp=drive_link) file.